Prudentnavigator/Developer-Assistant/README.md

 > Would recommend to download multiple models and try them out.

 ### ***Usage:***
-1. Start by running the script.
+1. Start by running the script:

      main.py